MoserMichael/zipit/README.md

-You have an algorithm similar to std::for_each that does the same as python zip:
+You have an algorithm similar to std::for_each - each iteration visits a consecutive pair taken from each of the iterators.

 ```
     #include <zipit.h>